aroygas/java-rest-api-test-sample/README.md

 Scenarios look much better in some cucumber highlighting tool like IntelliJ IDEA with Cucumber plugin.

 ```
-Feature: Creates a new task on Todoist
+Feature: Create a new task on Todoist
   As a user
   In order to create a new task
   I need to send POST request using Todoist API